-- (a) a transferee is an eligible pensioner; - (b) the Commissioner is satisfied that the eligible pensioner intends to occupy the home as his or her principal place of residence for a continuous period of at least 6 months commencing within - (i) the 12-month period immediately after the transfer; or - (ii) such longer period as is approved by the Commissioner; - (c) the dutiable value of the dutiable property does not exceed the prescribed amount or, if no amount is prescribed, \$400,000.

-46N.
-Pensioner duty concession if home sold before eligible transaction for the 6-month period (or any lesser period approved by the Commissioner under subsection (2)) immediately before he or she transferred that former property; and
+s.
+46N Part 5 - Concessional rates of duty (a) a transferee is an eligible pensioner; (b) the Commissioner is satisfied that eligible pensioner intends to occup home as his or her principal place residence for a continuous period least 6 months commencing within - y the ce of of at (i) the 12-month period immed after the transfer; or iately (ii) such longer period as is appr by the Commissioner; roved (c) the dutiable value of the duproperty does not exceed the present amount or, if no amount is present \$400 000. ribed 46N.
+Pensioner duty concession if home sold b eligible transaction efore (1) This section applies in relation to an ele- transaction if - igible for the 6-month period (or any lesser period approved by the Commissioner under subsection (2)) immediately before he or she transferred that former property; and

-- (1) This section applies in relation to an eligible transaction if - (a) a transferee who is an eligible pensioner transferred a former property within - (i) the 6-month period immediately before the eligible transaction; and - (ii) the eligible period; and - (b) the former property referred to in paragraph (a) was the eligible pensioner's principal place of residence
+- (a) a transferee who is an eligible pensioner transferred a former property within - (i) the 6-month period immediately before the eligible transaction; and - (ii) the eligible period; and - (b) the former property referred to in paragraph (a) was the eligible pensioner's principal place of residence

-- (c) the dutiable value of the former property referred to in paragraph (a) (as at the time of its transfer) is greater than the dutiable value of the eligible property (as at the time of the eligible transaction); and - (d) the ownership of the eligible property is in the same name or names as the ownership of the former property of the transferee, referred to in paragraph (a), before its transfer as referred to in that paragraph. - (2) The Commissioner may approve a lesser period under subsection (1)(b) if the Commissioner is satisfied that there are good reasons why the former property was not the principal place of residence for the eligible pensioner for the 6-month period immediately before he or she transferred the former property. - (3) The duty chargeable on the eligible transaction is 50% of the duty that would be chargeable, at the rate specified in section 29, on a transfer of the dutiable property. - (4) Subsection (1)(d) does not apply in relation to an eligible transaction if the Commissioner is satisfied that there are good reasons why the
+- (c) the dutiable value of the former property referred to in paragraph (a) (as at the time of its transfer) is greater than the dutiable value of the eligible property (as at the time of the eligible transaction); and - (d) the ownership of the eligible property is in the same name or names as the ownership of the former property of the transferee, referred to in paragraph (a), before its transfer as referred to in that paragraph. - (2) The Commissioner may approve a lesser period under subsection (1)(b) if the Commissioner is satisfied that there are good reasons why the former property was not the principal place of residence for the eligible pensioner for the 6month period immediately before he or she transferred the former property. - (3) The duty chargeable on the eligible transaction is 50% of the duty that would be chargeable, at the rate specified in section 29, on a transfer of the dutiable property. - (4) Subsection (1)(d) does not apply in relation to an eligible transaction if the Commissioner is satisfied that there are good reasons why the ownership of the eligible property is not in the same name or names as the ownership of the former property.

-- ownership of the eligible property is not in the same name or names as the ownership of the former property. - (5) This section does not apply to an eligible transaction if the eligible pensioner, or the eligible pensioner's spouse, at the time of the eligible transaction was the owner of a home in Tasmania or a home in any other State or a Territory (other than the eligible property).
+(5) This section does not apply to an eligible transaction if the eligible pensioner, or the eligible pensioner's spouse, at the time of the eligible transaction was the owner of a home in Tasmania or a home in any other State or a Territory (other than the eligible property).